asocastro/My-TherAIpist/README.md

 # Things to try/look into
 Look for ways to automatically train, evaluate, and adjust the model while it is in the fine-tuning/training stage.

-Huge Shoutout to Xy for guiding the class and Amber, Carlo, and Danielle for facilitating!
+Huge shoutout to Xy for guiding the class and Amber, Carlo, and Danielle for facilitating!